NAMM Jan 2017

-- Low noise of preamp of 40 dBu range can handle line, instrument and dynamic mic levels
+- Low noise preamp of 40 dBu range can handle line, instrument and dynamic mic levels

-- Both models are dual Envelope follower so can control the internal analog VCA to mimic the main input envelope or can be fed from a side-chain audio input for switchable alternative envelope.
+- Both models are equipped with dual Envelope followers so one can control the internal CV destinations or can be fed from a side-chain audio input for switchable alternative envelope.

 - 4 CV outputs: Pitch, Envelope, Gate & Trigger are Eurorack compatible.
 Squaver P1 adds an expression pedal CV out.

-- 2 CV inputs control Octave and Harmony shifts (4.5V) for external CV arpeggiation.
+- 2 CV inputs control Octave and Harmony shifts for external CV arpeggiation.

 - External gate CV input for extra modulation effects in addition to the input-controlled gating plus VCA.

 - Thru jack copies the input for direct recording or further chaining of other audio controlled synths without the need for a splitter.